tarwn/lessthandot-hugo/blogs/content/posts/2015-10-08-turning-a-notepad-outline-into-a-powerpoint-presentation.md

 Save the file as a .txt file.

 Open PowerPoint.
 Choose the option to open an existing presentation.
 Navigate to where your text file is saved.
-In the bottom right, next to File name, use the drop-down menu to select “All Outlines”.
+In the bottom right, next to File name, use the drop-down menu to select "All Outlines".
 Select your outline and click Open.

 [<img class="aligncenter size-full wp-image-4212" src="/wp-content/uploads/2015/10/powerpoint-open.png" alt="powerpoint open" width="957" height="540" srcset="/wp-content/uploads/2015/10/powerpoint-open.png 957w, /wp-content/uploads/2015/10/powerpoint-open-300x169.png 300w" sizes="(max-width: 957px) 100vw, 957px" />][1]